 After years of watching Gordon Ramsay‘s Hell’s Kitchen on tv, you’ll come to appreciate a few things about the British chef: risotto and Beef Wellington.
 The two are mainstays in his red and blue kitchens, and you’ll find the Beef Wellington at Gordon Ramsay Steak.
 I had to have the wellington to see what all the fuss is about.
 It is only served medium rare and takes nearly 40 minutes to be served.
 No worries, we were served some fresh pretzel breads with a side of butter dusted with black volcanic salt from Hawaii.
 (Love this touch, I have a similar black volcanic salt from Iceland).

 When dinner was served, the wellington was delightful.
 The center was pink, the edges were well done and the pastry just melted when blended with the mushroom coating.
 I do have making one of these treasures on my bucket list.
 Now that I know what to expect, I just might have to dig through the recipe for Gordon Ramsay‘s Beef Wellington to see if I can’t accomplish it.

 The dish itself is a little large, and presented as 2 halves.
 We saw one of the $52 entrees come out on two plates, an excellent idea to split this main if you have a couple of starters with your cocktails.

 We skipped out on the toffee pudding (which our server promised is “life changing”), but noticed on the menu at his other restaurants on The Strip as well.
-Maybe next time.
+Until our next vegas trip we will be practicing our poker skills and maybe even playing some real money games to pass the time.

 Total bill: $190 for 2 entrees, a half bottle of wine and a 1 litre beer.